-There are a few benefits to using an asynchronous video tool -- for instance, asynchronous video allows you to avoid the hassles of finding a date and time that works for each meeting's attendees.
-If your team works on different time zones, this is particularly important.
+There are a few benefits to using an asynchronous video tool – for instance, asynchronous video allows you to avoid the hassles of finding a date and time that works for each meeting's attendees.
+If your team works in different time zones, this is particularly important.

 Best of all, by sending your team a pre-recorded video, you're giving each coworker the time and space to digest information on their own before providing a response.
 If the information is dense, coworkers can even re-watch the video for clarity.

-Ultimately, asynchronous communication is often critical for ensuring each colleague is able to choose when and where they receive the information you want to provide -- and equally equipped to choose when, where, and how they want to respond.
+Asynchronous communication is often critical for ensuring each colleague is able to choose when and where they receive the information you want to provide – and equally equipped to choose when, where, and how they want to respond.
 In today's fast-paced world, allowing for more asynchronous communication is a good idea for ensuring messages don't get lost-in-translation.

 To learn more, read about how to communicate appropriately with remote team members next.